Many ZENworks users will be looking to upgrade to the latest ZENworks 2020 release, there are some great new features including:

 - Have enough resources: The migration will have a CPU, Memory and Disk overhead, don’t limit your migration speed by hitting resource limits

-- It’s 2 stages: Don’t forget that the migration is 2 stages, the migration to PostgreSQL and then the Schema update, schedule in enough time for this
+- It’s in 2 stages: Don’t forget that the migration is 2 stages, the migration to PostgreSQL and then the Schema update, schedule in enough time for this

-- External PostgreSQL complexities: If you want a standalone dedicated database then you will have to jump through some hoops to get a version of PostgreSQL that ZENworks 2020 likes, for example the native version on SLES 12 is too old and you have to perform a manual PostgreSQL install and you will have to manually upgrade all your ZENworks primaries to point to the new instance.
+- External PostgreSQL complexities: If you want a standalone dedicated database then you will have to jump through some hoops to get a version of PostgreSQL that ZENworks 2020 likes, for example, the native version on SLES 12 is too old and you have to perform a manual PostgreSQL install and you will have to manually upgrade all your ZENworks primaries to point to the new instance.